kyclark/gitbook-metagenomics/first_steps_with_unix.md

 * **>**: redirecty the output of a command into a file
 * **<**: redirect contents of a file into a command

-# File system layout

-The top level of a Unix file system is "/" which is called "root."
-Confusingly, there is also an account named "root" which is basically the super-user/sysadmin (systems administrator).
-Unix has always been a multi-tenant system

 # Pronunciation